Appearance

 Examples and Starter Template

-A starter template for a custom Docker container project can be found in our planqk-starter-docker repository.
-Another example, using Node.js, can be found in our planqk-samples repository.
+A starter template for a custom Docker container project can be found in our starter-docker repository.
+Another example, using Node.js, can be found in our samples repository.

 Lifecycle

 You have to create a Docker container that can be run as a one-shot process.
 This means the Docker container starts, runs your code once and then exits.
-You may use exit codes to indicate success (exit code 0
+You may use exit codes to indicate success (exit code 0) or failure (exit code 1) of your code.

 Input